Portfolio item number 1

 Recommended citation: Flecke, S.L., Huber, J., Kirchler, M., Schwaiger, R., (2024).
 Nature Experiences and Pro-Environmental Behavior: Evidence from a Randomized Controlled Trial, Journal of Environmental Psychology, 99, 102383.

-Published in Forthcoming: Nature Human Behavior, 2024
+Published in Nature Human Behaviour, 2024

 We implemented a decision market on 41 systematically selected MTurk social science experiments published in PNAS between 2015 and 2018.
 Social scientists traded on the outcome of direct replications, knowing that certain studies would be selected for replication based on market prices.

 Recommended citation: Holzmeister, F., Johannesson, M., Camerer, C. F., Chen, Y., Ho, T-H., Hoogeveen, S., Huber, J., Imai, N., Imai, T., Jin, L., Kirchler, M., Ly, A., Mandl, B., Manfredi, D., Nave, G., Nosek, B. A., Pfeiffer, T., Sarafoglou, A., Schwaiger, R., Wagenmakers, E-J., Waldén, V., Dreber, A. (2024).
-Replication by Plebiscite: Examining the Replicability of Online Experiments Selected by a Decision Market, Forthcoming: Nature Human Behavior.
+Replication by Plebiscite: Examining the Replicability of Online Experiments Selected by a Decision Market.
+Nature Human Behaviour, 9, 316-330.

-Published in Forthcoming: Management Science, 2024
+Published in Management Science, 2025

 Narrow bracketing in combination with loss aversion has been shown to reduce individual risk-taking.
 This is known as myopic loss aversion (MLA) and has been corroborated by many studies.